 GK: Dino Zoff (Italy)

-Twelve years on from winning the UEFA European Championship title with Italy, Zoff reappeared in goal for the Azzurri in 1980.
-Although Italy, unlike in 1968, disappointed the home fans by failing to reach the final, Zoff went through the entire tournament without conceding until a long-range missile from Czechoslovakia's Ladislav Jurkemík in the third-place play-off.
+Twelve years on from winning the UEFA European Championship title, Zoff reappeared in goal for the Azzurri in 1980.
+Although Italy disappointed the home fans by failing to reach the final, Zoff went through the tournament without conceding until a long-range missile from Czechoslovakia's Ladislav Jurkemík in the third-place play-off.
 Two years later, aged 40, Zoff captained the Azzurri to FIFA World Cup glory in Spain, becoming the oldest trophy winner in the process.
 A fixture at Juventus for 11 years, he started his coaching career in Turin and led Italy to runners-up at UEFA EURO 2000.

 DF: Mirsad Fazlagić (Yugoslavia)

 A strong, resolute right-back, nine of Fazlagić's 19 international appearances for Yugoslavia came in their run to the final at the 1968 UEFA European Championship.
 He had a superb match against world champions England in Florence before making his presence felt in both finals against Italy in Rome.
 An FK Sarajevo stalwart throughout the 1960s, he made 450 Yugoslavian league appearances for the club and captained them to a historic title in the 1966/67 season.
 Fazlagić is still remembered today as one of the finest Bosnian footballers of all time.

 DF: Giacinto Facchetti (Italy)

-One of the greatest left-backs the game has ever seen, Facchetti was the heart and soul of FC Internazionale Milano for almost half a century.
-Club captain during their halcyon era of the mid-1960s, he made 634 official appearances, scoring 75 goals, for Inter while, with the No10 on his back, he captained Italy to glory at the 1968 UEFA European Championship.
-He was the man who made the right call on the toss of the coin after Italy's goalless draw with the Soviet Union, enabling the hosts to progress through to the final.
+One of the greatest left-backs the game has seen, Facchetti was the heart and soul of FC Internazionale Milano for almost half a century.
+Captain during their halcyon era of the mid-1960s, he made 634 appearances, scoring 75 goals, for Inter while, with the No10 on his back, he skippered Italy to glory at the 1968 UEFA European Championship.
+He was the man who made the right call on the coin toss after Italy's draw with the Soviet Union, enabling the hosts to progress to the final.
 Facchetti held numerous posts at Inter after retiring in 1978 and was president when he died in 2006, aged 64.

 DF: Albert Schesternev (Soviet Union)